mackep/cards-kata/README.md

 Hand contains 5 cards of the same suit.
 Hands which are both flushes are ranked using the rules for High Card.

 ### Goal
 The goal of this task is to rank poker hands and to indicate which, if any, has a higher rank than the others.
-Note that it is possible to receive tie as result if the two best hands have the same rank.
-For more details and examples, see and run the tests in GameTests.cs.
+A good place to start your implementation is `Game.cs`.
+Use the provided unit tests in `GameTests.cs` to check that your implementation works accordingly.

+## Development

-## Prerequisites
+### Prerequisites

 Requires .NET 5 to be installed: https://dotnet.microsoft.com/download/dotnet/5.0.

+### Running the application

+#### Within an IDE

+In an IDE such as Visual Studio, simply build the solution and run the application in for example debug mode using F5.

+#### Command line

+Run `dotnet run` in the root folder.

-## Running the tests
+### Running the tests

-### Within an IDE
+#### Within an IDE

 In an IDE such as Visual Studio, simply build the solution and run all tests using the built-in test runner.

-### Command line
+#### Command line

-Run `dotnet test` in the repository root folder.
+Run `dotnet test` in the root folder.